 Highlights

-• In 1861, Union Brigadier General Nathaniel Lyon marched to St. Louis in the divided slave state Missouri to arrest a state militia unit at Camp Jackson that planned to raid a federal arsenal in St. Louis.
+• In 1861, Union Brigadier General Nathaniel Lyon marched through the divided slave state Missouri en route to St. Louis.

 • About the Author: Kenneth E. Burchett is a retired professor emeritus from the University of Central Arkansas and is the author of 12 books.